Hedjaziiness/implement-SeqGAN-for-text-generation-advanced-NLP-project/README.md

  it consists of two main components:

-***Generator***: its a neural network takes input and tries to generate data that looks realistic enough.
+***Generator***: its a neural network takes random noise(vector of random numbers) as input and tries to generate data that looks realistic enough.

 **Discriminator**: its also a neural network , it takes both real data from the dataset and fake data from the generator as input and tries to do a binary classification, if it as real or fake.